juliogomez/devops/README.md

 * *bot_secret* is the shared private key to communicate with our *myhero-spark* microservice.
 * *bot_email* is the address of the bot you created (ie. yourbot@webex.bot).
 * *token* is the long string of characters you obtained when you created your bot (the one you saved).
 * *bot_url* is the **public** URL where Cisco WebEx Teams servers can find your bot.
-This is required so that WebEx Teams servers redirect messages from WebEx Teams users to the microservice running in your laptop for processing.
-But think about it... you are deploying *myhero* microservices in your own laptop, which probably resides in a private environment (home or office) with connectivity to the outside world via a gateway.
+This is required so that WebEx Teams servers redirect messages from WebEx Teams users to the microservice running in your workstation for processing.
+But think about it... you are deploying *myhero* microservices in your own workstation, which probably resides in a private environment (home or office) with connectivity to the outside world via a gateway.
 So if it is not reachable from Internet, WebEx Teams servers will not be able to access your *myhero-spark* container.

 We can easily overcome this challenge by using a CLI tool called [ngrok](https://ngrok.com).